What is breast cancer?

 Breast cancer is the most common cancer in American women, after skin cancer—1 in 8 American women will develop breast cancer (12 percent risk rate1).
 Currently, there is no way to prevent breast cancer.

-The causes of breast cancer are unknown, but there are some risk factors (such as being overweight and lack of physical activity) that may increase the chances of getting breast cancer.
+Breast cancer causes are unknown, but there are some risk factors (such as being overweight and lack of physical activity) that may increase the chances of getting breast cancer.
 However, these risk factors are not always the best indicator of whether someone will get the disease.

-- Change in way the breast feels: The most common symptom is a painless lump or thickening of the breast.
+- Change in way the breast feels: The most common symptom of breast cancer is a painless lump or thickening of the breast.

-- Change in the way the breast looks: skin change, or a change in size or shape.
+- Change in the way the breast looks: Skin may look different, or you may see a change in size or shape.

 - Change in the nipple: It may turn in or the skin around it becomes scaly.

 - Fluid comes out of the nipple (other than breast milk).

 How is breast cancer diagnosed?